BjarkeHautop/PortfolioStatistics/README.md

 # PortfolioStatistics

-This is my github page for my (work in progress) portfolio.
-To view it go to https://bjarkehautop.github.io/PortfolioStatistics/.
+This is my old website which is being kept up for a short while more.
+Visit https://github.com/BjarkeHautop/Website for the new one.